What is Mixed Martian Arts?

 3) If a round ends with 50% standing and 50% grounded, striking and grappling are weighed more equally.

 Our MMA sessions combine Muay Thai, Boxing, Kickboxing, Grappling, Boxing and Brazilian Jiu Jitsu.
 This is a full contact sport so be ready for some hard work and up-close fighting techniques.
-Classes are taught by Pro MMA Fighter Andy Kerr and our striking coach Greg Winter.
+Classes are taught by Pro MMA Fighter Andy Kerr.

 All classes start with a energetic conditioning warm up after which the instructor demonstrates various techniques, set ups and positions.
 Students will then drill these and use them in the sparring that follows.
-If you have a full membership or/and you want to work on individual martial art you can join our Muay Thai, BJJ and boxing classes.
+If you have a full membership or/and you want to work on individual martial art you can join our Muay Thai and BJJ classes.

 To find out about your membership options click here.